github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/accessing-github-using-two-factor-authentication.md

 ## Using two-factor authentication with the command line

-After you've enabled 2FA, you must use a personal access token or SSH key instead of your password when accessing {% data variables.product.product_name %} on the command line.
+After you've enabled 2FA, you will no longer use your password to access {% data variables.product.product_name %} on the command line.
+You can instead use [Git Credential Manager](https://aka.ms/gcm), a personal access token, or an SSH key.

+### Authenticating on the command line using Git Credential Manager

+Git Credential Manager is a secure [Git credential helper](https://git-scm.com/docs/gitcredentials#_avoiding_repetition) that runs on Windows, macOS, and Linux.
+Setup instructions vary based on the OS you are using - refer to the project's [`README.md`](https://aka.ms/gcm/installdocs) file for additional details.

 ### Authenticating on the command line using HTTPS